gscerveira/flight-price-notification/dev_plan.md

 ### 1.1 Environment Setup
 - Create a new Python virtual environment
 - Install FastAPI, uvicorn, pydantic, and required async libraries
-- Set up a `.env` file for environment variables

 ### 1.2 Project Structure
 - Create `main.py` as the entry point